AsharibAli/100-Days-of-Prompt-Engineering/readme.md

 *Day#80* — *Urban Legends & Folktales*
 Explore local myths.
 "Write a modern version of a folktale from your culture."

-The journey from Day#61 to Day#80 integrates a broad spectrum of themes, diving into personal experiences, global topics, and everything in between.
-It provides learners with a platform to explore, introspect, and engage with various contexts.

 *Day#81* — *Emotional Exploration*
 Tune into feelings.
 "Write about a time when you felt completely content."